 The Soil Pollution.xls file contains thirty measurements of Pb-tetraethyl concentrations in ppm (parts per million) collected at different points in the soil of a petrol processing plant in Portugal.
 The variables are:

-x, y, z: Space coordinates in metres (geo-references of Matosinhos Town Hall); z is a depth measurement. c: Pb-tetraethyl concentration in ppm. xm, ym: x, y referred to the central (mean) point.
+x, y, z: Space coordinates in metres (geo-references of Matosinhos Town c: Pb-tetraethyl concentration in ppm. xm, ym: x, y referred to the central (mean) point.